Om Malik: Personal life and death

-In December 2007, Malik suffered a heart attack at age 41, likely caused by incessant smoking of cigars and cigarettes as well as drinking alcohol and eating unhealthy foods.
+In December 2007, Malik suffered a heart attack at age 41, caused, he said, by smoking, alcohol and a fatty diet.
+At the time, his online avatar featured a graphic of him wearing a newsman's fedora and chewing on a cigar, and he had been working mostly out of a Starbucks shop in San Francisco.
 The heart attack forced him to reconsider his priorities.